 In most cases, you will not be able to work while on study abroad.
 One exception is Australia, which allows students to apply for a special student visa that also authorizes part-time employment.

 Yes, tuition remission may be used for one semester of a study abroad program that requires you to pay Westminster tuition (exchange program).
 This benefit does not apply to other study abroad options.

 For study abroad, students can contact Alison Vasquez at firstname.lastname@example.org.
-The study abroad office works with all students individually to find a trip that works for them, including trans and queer students.
+The Study Abroad team works with all students individually to find a trip that works for them, including trans and queer students.

-Here are some general resources for Study Abroad and international travel:
+Here are some general resources for studying abroad and international travel: